icann/resolver-testbed/setup-and-running.md

 * Change into that directory: `cd resolver-testbed`
 * Check that the VMs are running, and add things initially if needed: `./rt.py check_vms`
 	* This builds a recent version of BIND on servers-vm to be used as the authoritative server
+* Build all the resolvers on resolvers-vm: `./rt.py build_resolvers`
+	* It is known that some of these don't build currently